11 Ways To Save For A House: Tips And Tricks To Fund Your Down Payment

 If you’re the type of person who’s prone to impulse shopping, you may want to consider automating your savings.
 Here’s how it works: first, decide how much you want to save per month for your down payment.

 Contact your bank and authorize an automatic withdrawal from your primary account into a separate savings account.
-Your bank will automatically take money out of your account each month and put the money into a separate account.
+Your bank will automatically take money out of your account each month and put it into a separate account.

 This can be useful for people who have trouble managing their money.
 When you make your money less accessible, you may be less tempted to buy things you don’t need.
 Just remember to schedule your withdrawal on your payday or when you know you’ll have enough money.
 Overdraft fees can put a serious dent in your down payment fund.